 The main focus of THS’s music program is to introduce all students to the love and enjoyment of music with the hope of instilling a life-long desire to continue to grow musically.

 Yearly music program highlights include an all-school Winter Celebration held in December, a spring musical in March, and an end-of-year music showcase assembly.
-This year’s spring musical is Into the Woods.
+This year’s spring musical is James and the Giant Peach.

 The art program at THS has three main goals.
 The first is to encourage our students to express themselves creatively within the context of specific projects.
 The second goal is to expose our students to a wide variety of materials, techniques, and disciplines.
 The third goal is to introduce artist’s works from geographically and ethnically diverse groups and provide students with a sense of the history of art within the context of their own artwork.